 Employees' fundraising activities at the Federal workplace must comply with the CFC regulations, as well as the Standards of Ethical Conduct.
-The reference to the CFC regulations, in the introductory paragraph of section 2635.808, is intended to establish that the standards do not supersede the CFC regulations.
+The reference to the CFC regulations, in the introductory paragraph of section 2635.808, is intended to establish that the Standards do not supersede the CFC regulations.

-Section 4 of Executive Order 12353 provides that there shall be "only one annual solicitation except, in cases of emergency or disaster appeals for which specific provision shall be made by the Director [of OPM]."
-In accordance with this directive, the CFC regulations provide: "The CFC is the only authorized charitable fundraising drive in the Federal workplace . . . .
-No other fundraising drive may be conducted in the Federal workplace without the express written permission of the Director."
-5 C.F.R.
+Section 4 of Executive Order 12353 provides that there shall be "only one annual solicitation except in cases of emergency or disaster appeals for which specific provision shall be made by the Director [of OPM]."
+In accordance with this directive, the CFC regulations provide: "The CFC is the only authorized charitable fundraising drive in the Federal workplace No other fundraising drive may be conducted in the Federal workplace without the express written permission of the Director."
+5 C.F.R. § 950.102(a).

-Thus, section 2635.808(b) of the Standards, regarding "fundraising in an official capacity," does not eliminate the need for an agency to request permission from the Director of OPM for employees of the agency to engage in fundraising at the Federal workplace if the fundraising is outside the confines of the CFC.
+Thus, section 2635.808(b) of the Standards, regarding "Fundraising in an official capacity," does not eliminate the need for an agency to request permission from the Director of OPM for employees of the agency to engage in fundraising at the Federal workplace if the fundraising is outside the confines of the CFC.
 On the other hand, when a fundraising drive outside the confines of the CFC has been approved by the Director of OPM, an employee would be "authorized to engage in the fundraising activity as part of his official duties" at his Federal workplace in accordance with section 2635.808(b) of the Standards of Ethical Conduct.

 Information as to whether a fundraising drive has been approved by the Director of OPM may be obtained from OPM's Office of CFC Operations.
+The telephone number of that office is 202-606-2564.